 Elfia and Castlefest are probably the biggest gatherings of fantasy enthusiasts in the whole country, and probably a good way to get seen by lots of them.

+What do you think?
 I’m interested to hear your opinions.
 Should I attend fairs such as Elfia or Castlefest as an exhibitor rather than a guest?
 Would you stop by my stand and have a chat, or are you only there for the mead and the good-looking cosplayers?